watchOS 11 Review: A Subtle but Significant Leap Forward

 - Overreaching: Your 7-day load is too high compared to your 28-day baseline, increasing your risk of injury and burnout.

-Real-World Example: You're a casual runner training for a 10K.
-You've been following a plan and feeling good.
-After a particularly tough week with three hard runs, your Training Load status shifts to "Overreaching."
-The Apple Watch essentially tells you, "Hey, you've been pushing hard.
-Your body might need a break."
+You’re a casual runner training for a 10K.
+You’ve been following a plan and feeling good.
+After a particularly tough week with three hard runs, your Training Load status shifts to “Overreaching.”
+The Apple Watch essentially tells you, “Hey, you’ve been pushing hard.
+Your body might need a break.”
 This prompts you to swap your next planned interval session for a light recovery jog or a rest day, helping you avoid injury and perform better on race day.

-For more ways to enhance your workout routine, check out our guide on the
+For more ways to enhance your workout routine, check out our guide on the best fitness apps for Apple Watchthe best Apple Watch accessories to complete your look.

 watchOS 11 Compatibility and Release Date